Optical conductivity of bilayer dice lattices: Optical conductivity

-We present the inter-band conductivity for the effective model at a few values of $\Omega$ in Fig.~\ref{fig:Conductivity-cyclic-sigma-effective-num}(a).
+In this section, we calculate the optical conductivity for the cyclic $AB-BC-CA$ stacking.
+To elucidate the role of the band-crossing points, we compare the interband conductivity for the effective model with that obtained in the tight-binding one in Fig.~\ref{fig:Conductivity-cyclic-sigma-effective-num}.
 Because there is dependence only on $|\mu-g|$ in the effective model, we show the results for $\mu<g$.
-The conductivity calculated in the tight-binding model is shown in Fig.~\ref{fig:Conductivity-cyclic-sigma-effective-num}(b); it includes both intra- and inter-band terms.
-As one can see, the conductivities are noticeably different.
-The different behavior at small $\Omega$ is due to the Drude peak originating from the intra-band transitions in the tight-binding model.
-Furthermore, there is no particle-hole symmetry for the tight-binding model, which is reflected in the different magnitudes of the conductivity plateaux.
-Still, the onsets of the plateaux qualitatively agree with those in the effective model.
-The features at $\hbar\Omega/g \gtrsim 0.3$ are affected by the details of the energy spectrum away from the crossing points; see, also, Fig.~\ref{fig:Conductivity-cyclic-TB-full} and the discussion at the end of this Section.
-We checked that the results in tight-binding and effective models are in better agreement for larger values of $g$~\footnote{Inter-layer coupling $g$ larger than the in-layer hopping parameter $t$ might be possible in artificial systems.} at which the conductivity is dominated by the band touching points.
+As one can see, while the conductivities in both models show plateaus with similar onsets and offsets, there are qualitative differences.
+In particular, there is no particle-hole symmetry with respect to the band-crossing point in the tight-binding model, which is reflected in the different magnitudes of the conductivity plateaus; see Appendix~\ref{sec:App-Conductivity-cyclic} for the detailed discussion of the results in the effective model.
+The features at $\hbar\Omega/g \gtrsim 0.3$ are affected by the details of the energy spectrum away from the crossing points.